adr/vscode-adr-manager/docs/Study Design.md

 # Design Phase

-This phase of the study targets the challenge of transforming the elicited requirements into a possible implementation within the context of a VS Code extension.<br/>
+This phase of the study targets the challenge of transforming the elicited requirements into a possible implementation within the context of a VS Code extension.

-This process mostly has a creative character, starting from rough sketches (e.g. on paper, digital sketches etc.) and ending with a mock-up of the extension within VS Code itself.<br/>
+This process mostly has a creative character, starting from rough sketches (e.g. on paper, digital sketches etc.) and ending with a mock-up of the extension within VS Code itself.

+At every point of this phase, discussions with internal and external stakeholders will be beneficial to generate feedback for the prototype before moving on to the next phase.

 **Goal**: At the end of this phase, a horizontal, high-fidelity prototype within VS Code should be ready for refinement in the next phase, i.e. the prototype should be able to display the whole breadth of functionality, but may not necessarily be fully implemented yet.